Louvain method: Disadvantages

 Louvain produces only non-overlapping communities, which means that each node can belong to at most one community.
 This is highly unrealistic in many real-world applications.
 For example, in social networks, most people belong to multiple communities: their family, their friends, their co-workers, old school buddies, etc. In biological networks, most genes or proteins belong to more than one pathway or complex.
 Furthermore, Louvain has been shown to sometimes produce arbitrarily badly connected communities, and has been effectively superseded (at least in the non-overlapping case) by the Leiden algorithm.

 A graph illustrating how communities can become disconnected when using the Louvain algorithm.

 A worst case example of an arbitrarily badly connected community is a internally disconnected community.
 An internally disconnected community arises through the Louvain algorithm when a node that had been acting as a "bridge" between two groups of nodes in its community is moved to a new community, leaving the old one disconnected.
 The remaining nodes in the old community may also be relocated, but if their connection to the community is strong enough despite the removal of the "bridge" node, they will instead remain in place.
 For an example of this, see the image to the right; note how the removal of the bridge node, node 0, caused the red community to be split into two disjoint subgroups.
 While this is the worst-case scenario, there are other, more subtle problems with the Louvain algorithm that can also lead to arbitrarily badly connected communities, such as the formation of communities using nodes that are only weakly connected.

 An image depicting how the resolution limit of modularity can cause subcommunities to become hidden.

 Another common issue with the Louvain algorithm is the resolution limit of modularity - that is, multiple small communities being grouped together into a larger community.
 This causes the smaller communities to be hidden; for an example of this, see the visual depiction of the resolution limit to the right.
 Note how, when the green community is absorbed into the blue community to increase the graph's modularity, the smaller group of nodes that it represented is lost.
 There is no longer a way to differentiate those nodes from the nodes that were already in the blue community.
 Conversely, the nodes that were already in the blue community no longer appear distinct from those that were in the green community; in other words, whatever difference caused them to initially be placed in separate communities has been obscured.

-Both the resolution limit of modularity and the arbitrarily badly connected community problem are further exasperated by each iteration of the algorithm.
+Both the resolution limit of modularity and the arbitrarily badly connected community problem are further exacerbated by each iteration of the algorithm.
 Ultimately, the only thing the Louvain algorithm guarantees is that the resulting communities cannot be merged further; in other words, they're well-separated.
 To avoid the problems that arise from arbitrarily badly connected communities and the resolution limit of modularity, it is recommended to use the Leiden algorithm instead, as its refinement phase and other various adjustments have corrected these issues.